Why does DSHS ask about abuse and family violence?

 Do I have to tell DSHS about abuse or violence in my life?

 No. You can tell DSHS as much or as little as you want about what is going on for you.
-You can tell or not tell when you are first asks, or you can tell later.
+You can tell or not tell when you are first asked, or you can tell later.
 It’s your life and you are in charge of who knows personal things about you.

 Why talk to DSHS about family abuse or violence?